mikayelgr/hlkld2420/core/README.md

 **Use case**: Receiving data from UART, serial ports, or any transport that delivers bytes incrementally.

-## Streaming API Details
+## Streaming Parser Deep Dive

-The streaming parser handles the complexity of frame assembly from a byte stream:
+The streaming parser is designed for incremental processing of UART/serial data where bytes arrive asynchronously.

 ### Design Principles

-1. **Feed one byte at a time** - Each call to `ld2420_stream_feed()` accepts exactly one byte
+1. **Single-Byte Processing**: Each call to `ld2420_stream_feed()` accepts exactly one byte
-2. **Automatic buffer validation** - On each byte, the parser validates the buffer state
+2. **Automatic Validation**: Buffer state is validated on each byte
-3. **Callback on valid frames** - When a complete valid frame is assembled, your callback is invoked
+3. **Frame-Complete Callbacks**: Callback invoked only when a complete valid frame is assembled
-4. **Automatic error handling** - Corrupted frames are discarded and an error status is returned
+4. **Automatic Recovery**: Corrupted frames are discarded and parser resyncs to next header
+5. **Zero Allocation**: Fixed-size buffer with predictable memory usage

 ### State Management